Your Cart

 Common examples of prebiotic foods include:

-• Inulin and Fructooligosaccharides (FOS): Found in foods like chicory root, Jerusalem artichokes, onions, garlic, leeks and asparagus.
+• Inulin and fructooligosaccharides (FOS): Found in foods like chicory root, Jerusalem artichokes, onions, garlic, leeks and asparagus.

 • Galactooligosaccharides (GOS): Present in legumes (beans, lentils), certain vegetables and some grains.

-• Resistant Starch: Found in bananas, oats, legumes and some grains.
+• Resistant starch: Found in bananas, oats, legumes and some grains.
 Cooking and cooling certain starchy foods, like potatoes and rice, can increase their resistant starch content.

-• Dietary Fiber: Foods rich in soluble fiber, such as fruits (apples, berries, citrus fruits), vegetables, whole grains and legumes, can serve as prebiotics.
+• Dietary fiber: Foods rich in soluble fiber, such as fruits (apples, berries, citrus fruits), vegetables, whole grains and legumes, can serve as prebiotics.

-• Beta-Glucans: Found in certain grains, such as oats and barley.
+• Beta-glucans: Found in certain grains, such as oats and barley.

 Consuming a variety of prebiotic foods can help support a diverse and healthy gut microbiome, which is associated with various health benefits that support overall health.